stat88/stat88.github.io/_modules/.ipynb_checkpoints/week-12-checkpoint.md

 ---
-title: 'Week 12: Expectation and variance revisited, the exponential and normal distributions'
+title: 'The exponential and normal distributions'
 ---

 Apr 1